PQYPLZXHGF/genetic_privacy/README.md

 Running
 =======

+Notes:
-Note: For the most part, executables are in the `predict` directory.
+* For the most part, executables are in the `predict` directory.
-Some of the naming of the scripts doesn't make sense, because the files were named at a time when many functions were group together, then split out into other files.
+* Some of the naming of the scripts doesn't make sense, because the files were named at a time when many functions were group together, then split out into other files.

 Work flow
 ---------